Project Manager Government ICT Contracts

 That means experience with vendor governance, contract management awareness, and the ability to run difficult conversations with senior vendor representatives is genuinely valuable in this market.
 Agencies that have been burned by poorly managed vendor engagements actively look for this capability.

-• Vendor milestone tracking and delivery accountability
+• vendor milestone tracking and delivery accountability

-• Interface between agency governance and vendor project teams
+• interface between agency governance and vendor project teams

-• Escalation management when vendor delivery falls behind schedule
+• escalation management when vendor delivery falls behind schedule

-• Protecting agency interests while maintaining a functional working relationship
+• protecting agency interests while maintaining a functional working relationship

 What's the typical daily rate for a government ICT project manager in Canberra?